- Women In Tech – About Challenges and Benefits

 You will ask me now, did you like computers?
 Did you understand it? – Ha!
 Quick answer is NO!
 I didn’t even play any games.
 I didn’t know how to repair computer.
 I wasn’t nerd at all, I just loved study and logical way of thinking and, of course, math.

-How IT University looks like for women?
+How IT University looks like for women who would like to work in tech?

 So what has happened next?
 I chose my high-school with IT specialisation (Liceum Ogolnoksztalcace in Krzeszowice) and then university with WebApplication specialisation (WSZiB).
 Let’s stop at this point for awhile.